 The interview was the very next day, 6 May 1989, so I could not have cancelled it even had I wanted to but I did have a disturbed night’s sleep.
 In fact, I was positively curious to go and find out what was really going on.
-I knew I could always decline the job if it was offered, without betraying the confidence of my friend at MOD.
+I knew I could always decline the job if it was offered.
 Coincidentally, I knew the date was exactly 24 years to the day after the very first Red Arrows' public display: irrelevant, of course, but I thought it might be useful to drop that snippet into the conversation during the interview.

 As I was in a downstairs office in Station Headquarters at Scampton waiting to be summoned before the Board, I was handed yet another version of the job description!
 Scrawled on the top of the latest document, a handwritten note said, “Mr Cunnane: for your information before the interview”.
 Reading quickly through the document, it was obvious that someone had been told to collate selected elements from the two job descriptions I had seen earlier and then type them into a new document.
 Editorially, the result was a botched job.

 That latest job spec seemed to be based on an inverted command pyramid.
 The incumbent would report to three different Bosses: The Commandant of the RAF Central Flying School; the Station Commander at RAF Scampton; and the Officer Commanding the RAF Aerobatic Team – that being the official name for the Red Arrows.
 The post title had also been changed, to ‘RAF Scampton Public and Community Relations Officer’, which seemed tautological anyway.
 Significantly, there was no mention of low flying complaints!
 It seemed I was wanted – but by whom and to do what?